Schedules to the Constitution

 Online Media Officer

 Creates social media content (polls, posts, image macros, memes, etc.) in conjunction with volunteers.
 Assists feedback officer in responses on social platforms (Facebook, Twitter).

-Responds to media requests, arranges interviews, and helps draft press releases.
+Responds to media requests, arranges interviews, maintains media contacts, and helps draft press releases.

 The membership officer assists with the administration of people's memberships of the party, including processing membership applications and resignations, and tracking probationary and financial status.
 The membership officer reports to the Secretary.